WebAhead/master-reference/coursebook/README.md

 # Coursebook

-Welcome to the coursebook for WebAhead!
+### Welcome to the coursebook for WebAhead! :tada:

-For general information, including an overview of the course, applicable across the curriculum [start here](general/README.md).

 For materials to complete before arrival, you can find our precourse [here](precourse/README.md).

-The first nine weeks will provide you with the necessary building blocks for creating a web app:
+The first eleven weeks will provide you with the necessary building blocks for creating a web app:
 * [Week 1](week-1/README.md)  - HTML/CSS
 * [Week 2](week-2/README.md)  - Javascript
 * [Week 3](week-3/README.md)  - APIs